First Times: Covering a show at Pappy and Harriet’s as Death from Above 1979 celebrate 20 years of ‘You’re a Woman, I’m a Machine’

 Brad and Andrew Barr are two longtime performers who have graced the many stages at High Sierra for well over a decade.
 Generally, they represent their early project the Slip, sometimes with their Marco Benevento and Nathan Moore collaborative project, Surprise Me Mr. Davis.
 This year, they towed along a giant harp for the Barr Brothers, a rising indie-leaning project garnering impressive underground success.
 Songs like “Give The Devil Back His Heart” demonstrate Andrew’s complex rhythmic arrangements and Brad’s ability to write dynamic songs under any moniker.
 This set saw the band joined by Mike Dillon on vibraphone and the Rubblebucket horns for a bombastic set closer. -KQ

-Thievery Corporation brought a much needed dance party to the main stage Saturday, also delivering on the promise of being an ideal headliner for HSMF.
+Thievery Corporation brought a much-needed dance party to the main stage on Saturday, also delivering on the promise of being an ideal headliner for HSMF.
 With rotating live singers seriously augmenting the beats laid down by Rob Garza and Eric Hilton, the upbeat set never got too stuck in downtempo territory.
-After getting “Lebanese Blonde” out of the way early, hip hop and dance influences took center stage.
-So much more than a DJ show, the DC based duo have curated a revolving door spectacle supported by Rob Myers, Frank ‘Booty Lock’ Mitchell, Jeff Franca and Ashish Vyas and live instrumentation.
-Put it all together and it was an awe-inspiring production that hit the High Sierra sweet-spot. -MF
+After getting “Lebanese Blonde” out of the way early, hip-hop and dance influences took center stage.
+So much more than a DJ show, the DC-based duo have curated a revolving door spectacle supported by Rob Myers, Frank ‘Booty Lock’ Mitchell, Jeff Franca and Ashish Vyas and live instrumentation.
+Put it all together, and it was an awe-inspiring production that hit the High Sierra sweet-spot. -MF

 Scene3

-The final Vaudeville late night featured soulful R&B brought by the charismatic Lee Fields and his young, competent band, the Expressions.
-A possible new name to many in attendance, few could deny the soul-drenched revue delivered in true professional form by a 40+ year veteran.
-Hands in the air in rejoice were plentiful while the dapper dressed frontman channeled the obvious comparison, James Brown.
-Come Sunday, the High Sierra faithful were murmuring about their new favorite act, for the time being, and how friends had to catch Fields’ set on the big stage for their final Sunday performance in Quincy. -KQ
+The final Vaudeville late night featured soulful R&B brought by the charismatic Lee Fields and his young, competent band, The Expressions.
+A possible new name to many in attendance, few could deny the soul-drenched revue delivered in true professional form by a 40-plus year veteran.
+Hands in the air in rejoice were plentiful while the dapper-dressed frontman channeled the obvious comparison, James Brown.
+Come Sunday, the High Sierra faithful were murmuring about their new favorite act for the time being and how friends had to catch Fields’ set on the big stage for their final Sunday performance in Quincy. -KQ

 Scene